Your cart is currently empty.

 • How much sebum is produced by their skin.

-• Their preventative skincare routine,.
+• Their preventative skincare routine.

-Dairy and acne
+Dairy and blemishes

-How to treat teenage acne
+How to treat teenage blemishes

 Diet-wise, it’s most effective to reduce sugars and simple carbohydrates.
 These include the following: